-“These are very big shoes to fill and I’m very honored and privileged I have the opportunity,” Boney Jr. said about joining the ranks of American Indian scholars who have served as NSU Sequoyah Fellows.
+“These are very big shoes to fill and I’m very honored and privileged I have the opportunity,” Boney Jr. said about becoming a Sequoyah Fellow.

 Boney Jr. said since he was a kid he was a fan of Sequoyah and his legacy.
 He added it is humbling to be named as a recipient of a fellowship bearing his name.

 The Sequoyah Fellow program provides an opportunity for NSU and the College of Liberal Arts to recognize an outstanding scholar in the field of Native American studies.
 During their fellowship year, Sequoyah Fellows are given the opportunity to share their expertise with the NSU community.